yracine/device-type.myneurio/README.md

 **********************************************************************************************************
-For new ST users, check if you're on a different shard then graph-na01. https://community.smartthings.com/t/faq-how-to-find-out-what-shard-cloud-slice-ide-url-your-account-location-is-on/53923
+For new ST users, check if you're on a different shard then graph-na01.

+Check this thread for more details:

+https://community.smartthings.com/t/faq-how-to-find-out-what-shard-cloud-slice-ide-url-your-account-location-is-on/53923

-If you are on the different shard, the redirect url in neurio needs to be changed.
+If you are on the different shard, the redirect url in Neurio needs to be changed.

 To do so, go to